Key Elements Defining a Historic Facade

 ```markdown

-At Henson Architecture, we’re committed to safeguarding the integrity of heritage buildings through sustainable design and adaptive reuse.
+At Henson Architecture, we pair a deep respect for preserving heritage buildings with expertise in sustainable design and adaptive reuse.
 An essential element that embodies a building’s history and architectural story is its facade.
-They represent a connection to historical periods and cultural narratives and create possibilities for sustainable retrofit and improved functionality.
-Yet, what specifically characterizes a historic facade?
-Understanding the character-defining features of an old facade is essential—crucial for valuing its aesthetics, but—equally—for informing responsible preservation and adaptation.
+Historic architectural building facades serve as a prominent link to earlier times, mirroring historical periods and cultural narratives while unlocking opportunities for sustainable retrofit and performance upgrades.
+But what exactly makes a facade historic?
+Understanding the character-defining features of an old facade is essential—it’s essential for appreciating its beauty and providing responsible guidance for preservation and adaptation alike.

 # Key Elements Defining a Historic Facade